CodingIdeas.ai

 Which AI tools work best with this methodology?

-Steps 1 and 2 work best in Claude or ChatGPT (long context, strong at specs and planning).
-Step 2.5 generates your CLAUDE.md or .cursorrules file.
+Steps 1 and 2 work best in Claude or Codex (long context, strong at specs and planning).
+Step 2.5 generates your AGENTS.md context file (rename to CLAUDE.md for Claude Code, or .cursorrules for Cursor).
 Step 3 works best in Cursor, Windsurf, or Claude Code where the AI can read and write files directly.

 What is context engineering?